Frühlingsarbeit im Garten

 An important point that is often misunderstood:

-Zeolite promotes precisely these conditions.
+These are precisely the conditions promoted by zeolite.
 Its fine, porous structure offers:

-In well-prepared soil, a silent collaboration thus develops:
+In a well-prepared soil, a silent collaboration thus arises:

 Minerals provide structure – microorganisms bring dynamism.

-Those who strengthen the soil in spring, instead of "overtaxing" it, benefit throughout the summer:
+Those who strengthen the soil in spring, instead of "overwhelming" it, benefit all summer long:

 • Plants root deeper